Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: Smart Agora in Action: Use Cases

 Recruitment for experimentation can be heavily affected due to COVID-19 governmental constraints on mobility.
 These can restrict people to move only in close proximity for essential purposes such as going to work, shopping or exercising.
 Other activities may be prohibited and even fined.
 Smart Agora provides new opportunities to seamlessly integrate experimental processes within permitted mobility ranges.
 For instance, instead of an indoor driving simulator, driving behavior can be studied during pandemics when citizens drive to work or for shopping by implementing a travel diary using Smart Agora.
 Similarly, Smart Agora can also serve COVID-19 research~\cite{Nanni2021,Oliver2020}, for instance understanding infection risk and epidemic spread by crowd sensing collective human behavior and actions.

 Incentives to participate in experimentation may deviate from the norm during pandemics.
 Lab recruitment can be a flexible income support given the loss of jobs.
-However, safety risks may create different expectations for compensation.
 Non-monetary incentives have a potential to strengthen the sense of community belonging using participatory and gamification elements~\cite{Seaborn2015} such as the ones of Smart Agora.
-These incentives may capture new intrinsic human values during lockdowns, for instance, higher interest in contributing to science, i.e. citizen science, outdoor exercising or well being. }
+These incentives may capture new ways to trigger intrinsic human values during lockdowns, for instance, higher interest in contributing to science, i.e. citizen science, outdoor exercising or well being. }